adghayes/swimset/README.md

 ### Crawling and Scraping

 fina.org was scrawled with a basic *CrawlSpider* that started from the [overall results list](http://www.fina.org/discipline/swimming/results) and paginated throught the list while following each meet link.
 From each [meet result page](http://www.fina.org/competition-results/53c913aa-b0d6-446d-86a7-5f3190ff16a9/45/46835), each event link was followed and results were scraped from those pages.
 Event metadata (url, competition name, dates, title, location, ... ), heat metadata (date, html id, name), and results (time, name, notes, place, rank, points, splits) were scraped from the page and passed to the scrapy pipeline as JSON blobs.
-Download delay on the spider was set to a generous two seconds to avoid putting any strain on the site.
+Download delay on the spider was set to a generous ten seconds, as required by the *robots.txt* to avoid putting any strain on the site.
 With the delay, the entire site was scraped in a few hours to a JSON file.

 ### Tidying and Wrangling

 The JSON file was imported in R with the *jsonlite* library.
-Immediately after import, the raw data was saved as an R object to file should someone want to work from that as a starting point.
-The next, standard wrangling steps involved unnesting the nested data and converting fields to appropriate data types:
+Immediately after import, the raw data was saved as an R object to file should someone want to work from that as a starting point (a smaller file than the raw JSON).
+The next, standard wrangling steps involved unnesting the data and converting fields to appropriate data types:

 -   results were converted to seconds, in decimals
 -   event titles were separated into distance, stroke, and gender variables
 -   events were classified by pool type and competition series
 -   results and heats were given unique ID's
+-   other scraped metadata was converted to appropriate types

 There were three overarching issues that had to be addressed specially: duplicate heats/results, missing splits, and athelete identification.

 ### Duplicate Heats

 The FINA website often lists results twice - once in a list of results within that heat only, and once in a preliminary or semifinals summary.
 For example, if 80 people swam in a 100m Freestyle preliminary then there may be 160 results: ten 8-person lists, one for each heat, and a summary 80 person list.
 The summaries are used inconsistently.
 Sometimes there is [only a summary](http://www.fina.org/competition-detailed-results/148808), sometimes only heats, sometimes [both](http://fina.org/competition-detailed-results/142757).
 Some are [especially wacky](http://fina.org/competition-detailed-results/149251).
-The labels and HTML ID's of the heats are not consistent or reliable enough to differentiate.
+The labels and HTML ID's of the heats are not consistent enough to differentiate.

 The ideal would be to keep heat data only and remove summary data, except where only summary data exists.
 Duplicate results within events were identified as those that shared the same first name, last name, country, and time as another result in a smaller heat.
 Thus if there are two, the summary would be marked as a duplicate but the original would not.
 This is a very low bar for duplicates - if a swimmer got the same time in prelims and finals that would also be marked as a duplicate.
 So the duplicates were not removed directly but rather used to compute the proportion of results in each heat.
 A heat with mostly probable duplicates is probably a duplicate, and a heat wih no possible duplicates is probably unique.
 The empirical CDF of these proportions is shown here: